hirobius/reading-notes/day_2.md

 ls — List the contents of a directory.

 cd — Change Directories - ie. move to another directory.

+ALWAYS MAKE A README for every repo you ever create.
+Best Practice.

 [Day 2 notes](day_2.md)